DrewIndeed/vite-giphy-2023/README.md

 ```

 - But I will have to wait for 5 business days to get a response.
 Therefore, Beta API key for now.

+## Known Bugs

+### About Infinite Scroll

+- Sometimes, the Infinte Scroll gets frozen and does not load more items.
+This happens due to scrolling too fast so the margin of error when reading the scroll position gets bigger.
+Thus, it cannot detect the bottom of scrolling correctly.
+- This issue has been minimized using throttle.
+- If you face this issue, just REFRESH the page.

 ## Project Q&A